What Happens At A Forest School

 Often your Forest School site will require your group to walk a short distance and the terrain will differ depending on the abilities of your group.
 A hard surface approach may be necessary if you are using wheelchairs and buggies.

-Remember, the walk in is an activity in its self- observing how the woodland has changed, telling a story at different points, a treasure hunt or trail, use this walk in to set the theme for the day.
+Remember, the walk in is an experience in itself providing opportunities for observing the seasons, the wildlife, how the woodland has changed, telling a story at different points, a treasure hunt or trail, use this walk in to set the theme or context for the day.

 Once at the site, your group may need a toilet visit (different processes are used for different sites) clean hands and a sit down for a hot/ cold drink and a healthy snack (meeting basic needs).
 This time is often good for calm discussion often about what happened last time you were in the wood (Reviewing) and then about what to expect in the session ahead.